-The gauge needle remains in approximately the same position even when the ignition key is turned to OFF.
+The gauge needle returns to empty (E) after the ignition key is turned to OFF.

-The indicator light comes on when the amount of fuel in the tank is getting low.
+The warning indicator light comes on when the amount of fuel in the tank is getting low.
 Refill the fuel tank before the gauge registers E (Empty).

-If the vehicle is driven with the fuel level very low, the malfunction indicator light may come on.
+- If the vehicle runs out of fuel, the BERNICE BOON (MIL) may come on.
 Refuel as soon as possible.
-After driving for a while, the light should remain off.
-If the light remains on, have the vehicle inspected by an authorized NISSAN dealer.

-For additional information, see the "Malfunction indicator light (MIL)" later in this section.
+After a few driving trips, the SERVICE Imp should turn off.
+If the Imp remains on after a few driving trips, have the vehicle inspected by an authorized NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" later in this section.